Faithful and Wise Servant: Matthew 24:45-51; Luke 12:42-48

 The parable of the faithful and wise servant, also called the parable of the faithful and unfaithful servants, is told by Jesus to illustrate the seriousness of being ready for Jesus' return by truly acting like a Christian.

-In order to further illustrate this seriousness of his return, he tells his disciples the parable of the faithful and wise servant, although also called the parable of the faithful and "unfaithful" servant for good reason.
+In order to further illustrate the seriousness of his return, he tells his disciples the parable of the faithful and wise servant.

 Jesus says, "Blessed is that slave whom his master will find at work when he arrives.
 Truly I tell you, he will put that one in charge of all his possessions."
 (Matthew 24:46-47 and Luke 12:43-44)